 Accessibility

 Depending on the online brokerage you use, the investments you may employ a trailing stop loss strategy with may be limited.
 Some online brokerages do not enable stop-loss trading at all.
+Therefore, traders should research and find an online brokerage that allows for trailing stop-loss orders to be placed.

 Not ideal for day trading and scalping